 I’m a journalist living in Austin, Texas, where I work as executive editor at the Texas Observer.
 I’m also the author of Unprocessed: My City-Dwelling Year of Reclaiming Real Food (William Morrow 2015) a memoir of my year-long journey of eating only whole, unprocessed foods, intertwined with a journalistic exploration of what “unprocessed” really means, why it matters, and how to afford it.
 Unprocessed was named a Southwest Book of the Year in 2015.

 My articles and essays have been published in The Guardian, The Atlantic’s CityLab, Pacific Standard, The Los Angeles Times, The Washington Post, Orion Magazine, High Country News, The Bellevue Literary Review, and Gulf Coast.
 Head here to read some of those stories, and here to see some of the awards my writing has received.
 My prior work as the founding editor of Edible Baja Arizona, a local food magazine serving Tucson and the borderlands, was profiled in a New York Times story about Tucson’s designation as a UNESCO City of Gastronomy.

+I earned an MFA in Creative Writing nonfiction from the University of Arizona.
 I run, hike, travel—I speak Spanish and Portuguese—and love breakfast and chocolate chip cookies.
-I’m represented by the amazing Mackenzie Brady at the Stuart Krichevsky Literary Agency.
+I’m represented by the amazing Mackenzie Brady Watson at the Stuart Krichevsky Literary Agency.

-Follow me on Twitter @megankimble or at facebook.com/meganekimble.
+Follow me on Twitter @megankimble, Instagram @kimblekimble, and at facebook.com/meganekimble.